 Pretty sure I did none of this the way Therapist wants me to.
 Am I perpetuating the whole nasty cycle by not being able to couch it in a different way?
 By being so afraid to bring any of this up, that by the time I get sick of myself being such a fucking coward that the only way it comes out is with an undercurrent of anger, no matter how I try to make my point?

 When I got home, I could barely contain the shame and self-loathing that I can't say what I need to say in the way that it needs to be said.
 I exploded more at the dinner table.
 My oldest son got scared.
-I had to explain to him that sometimes I have trouble with his grandmother.
-That sometimes she doesn't ask me how I feel and I don't like that.
-At the same time that I'm explaining this, I'm wondering how much of this will get back to her.
-He's 4, and he has no filter.
+I had to explain to him that sometimes I have trouble with my emotions.
+That sometimes I feel so frustrated and angry than I can’t contain it.
 I want to be open with him that there is a struggle.
 He's not part of it, but sometimes he's affected by it.

 When I wonder if I'm just making everything worse by going to therapy and trying to work through what has become an increasingly difficult relationship, I stop.
 I remind myself that there is a reason why I felt a strong need to learn how to parent from other sources.
 Why I felt like I need to learn how to parent with empathy.
 Because, I didn't get that.
 I didn't feel heard.